Bumboobee/user-management/README.md

 9. Access the project in your web browser and start managing users and products.

-By following these steps, you will have your User Management project connected to a database created and managed through phpMyAdmin.

 ## Usage

 - Navigate to the user management dashboard.